A. O. Smith (NYSE:AOS) Issues FY 2022 Earnings Guidance

 A. O. Smith (NYSE:AOS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $3.05-$3.15 for the period, compared to the consensus earnings per share estimate of $3.43.
-The company issued revenue guidance of $3.71 billion-$3.79 billion, compared to the consensus revenue estimate of $3.96 billion.
-A. O. Smith also updated its FY22 guidance to $3.05-3.15 EPS.
+The company provided earnings per share guidance of $3.05-$3.15 for the period, compared to the consensus earnings per share estimate of $3.10.
+The company issued revenue guidance of $3.71 billion-$3.79 billion, compared to the consensus revenue estimate of $3.77 billion.

-A. O. Smith (NYSE:AOS – Get Rating) last released its earnings results on Thursday, October 27th.
-The industrial products company reported $0.69 EPS for the quarter, hitting analysts’ consensus estimates of $0.69.
-The business had revenue of $874.20 million for the quarter, compared to the consensus estimate of $874.04 million.
-A. O. Smith had a net margin of 12.99% and a return on equity of 27.67%.
-The business’s revenue for the quarter was down 4.4% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.82 EPS.
-Research analysts expect that A. O. Smith will post 3.07 earnings per share for the current fiscal year.
+A. O. Smith (NYSE:AOS – Get Rating) last released its quarterly earnings results on Thursday, October 27th.
+The industrial products company reported $0.69 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.69.
+The business had revenue of $874.20 million for the quarter, compared to analysts’ expectations of $874.04 million.
+A. O. Smith had a return on equity of 27.67% and a net margin of 12.99%.
+The company’s revenue was down 4.4% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.82 EPS.
+Equities research analysts anticipate that A. O. Smith will post 3.09 EPS for the current fiscal year.

 A. O. Smith Increases Dividend

-AOS has been the subject of several recent analyst reports.
-Northcoast Research began coverage on shares of A. O. Smith in a report on Monday, July 18th.
-They issued a buy rating for the company.
-Longbow Research upgraded shares of A. O. Smith from a neutral rating to a buy rating and set a $71.00 price objective on the stock in a research report on Wednesday, July 6th.
-Stifel Nicolaus cut their target price on shares of A. O. Smith from $63.00 to $56.00 and set a hold rating on the stock in a research note on Tuesday, October 11th.
-Citigroup decreased their target price on A. O. Smith from $65.00 to $54.00 in a research report on Monday, October 10th.
-Finally, StockNews.com downgraded A. O. Smith from a buy rating to a hold rating in a research note on Friday.
-Six research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $67.14.
+AOS has been the subject of several research reports.
+DA Davidson cut their price objective on A. O. Smith from $75.00 to $65.00 and set a buy rating for the company in a research report on Wednesday, October 19th.
+StockNews.com downgraded A. O. Smith from a buy rating to a hold rating in a research report on Friday, October 28th.
+Robert W. Baird cut A. O. Smith from an outperform rating to a neutral rating and dropped their price objective for the stock from $72.00 to $60.00 in a research report on Thursday, July 14th.
+Northcoast Research assumed coverage on shares of A. O. Smith in a report on Monday, July 18th.
+They issued a buy rating on the stock.
+Finally, Longbow Research raised shares of A. O. Smith from a neutral rating to a buy rating and set a $71.00 price objective for the company in a research report on Wednesday, July 6th.
+Six research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock has an average rating of Hold and an average price target of $67.14.

 Institutional Trading of A. O. Smith

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-HighTower Advisors LLC boosted its holdings in shares of A. O. Smith by 1.2% during the 1st quarter.
-HighTower Advisors LLC now owns 17,210 shares of the industrial products company’s stock worth $1,093,000 after buying an additional 208 shares during the period.
-MetLife Investment Management LLC boosted its holdings in A. O. Smith by 21.4% during the first quarter.
-MetLife Investment Management LLC now owns 35,713 shares of the industrial products company’s stock valued at $2,282,000 after acquiring an additional 6,288 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its position in shares of A. O. Smith by 5.2% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 17,584 shares of the industrial products company’s stock valued at $1,123,000 after purchasing an additional 867 shares during the last quarter.
-Raymond James Trust N.A. lifted its position in shares of A. O. Smith by 4.9% during the 1st quarter.
-Raymond James Trust N.A. now owns 4,351 shares of the industrial products company’s stock worth $278,000 after purchasing an additional 205 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP boosted its stake in A. O. Smith by 1.8% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,145,799 shares of the industrial products company’s stock valued at $73,218,000 after purchasing an additional 20,616 shares during the period.
-Institutional investors and hedge funds own 76.34% of the company’s stock.
+Institutional investors have recently made changes to their positions in the stock.
+First Republic Investment Management Inc. grew its stake in shares of A. O. Smith by 1.5% in the second quarter.
+First Republic Investment Management Inc. now owns 11,922 shares of the industrial products company’s stock valued at $652,000 after buying an additional 172 shares in the last quarter.
+Raymond James Trust N.A. grew its holdings in A. O. Smith by 4.9% during the 1st quarter.
+Raymond James Trust N.A. now owns 4,351 shares of the industrial products company’s stock valued at $278,000 after purchasing an additional 205 shares in the last quarter.
+HighTower Advisors LLC boosted its position in A. O. Smith by 1.2% in the 1st quarter.
+HighTower Advisors LLC now owns 17,210 shares of the industrial products company’s stock valued at $1,093,000 after buying an additional 208 shares during the last quarter.
+Cetera Investment Advisers lifted its stake in shares of A. O. Smith by 6.1% in the first quarter.
+Cetera Investment Advisers now owns 8,128 shares of the industrial products company’s stock worth $519,000 after acquiring an additional 464 shares in the last quarter.
+Finally, Covestor Ltd grew its stake in A. O. Smith by 48.7% during the 1st quarter.
+Covestor Ltd now owns 1,721 shares of the industrial products company’s stock valued at $110,000 after purchasing an additional 564 shares in the last quarter.
+76.34% of the stock is owned by hedge funds and other institutional investors.

 A. O. Smith Corporation manufactures and markets residential and commercial gas, heat pump and electric water heaters, boilers, tanks, and water treatment products in North America, China, Europe, and India.
 It operates through two segments, North America and Rest of World.
 The company offers water heaters for residences, restaurants, hotels and motels, office buildings, laundries, car washes, and small businesses; commercial boilers for hospitals, schools, hotels, and other large commercial buildings, as well as residential boilers for homes, apartments, and condominiums; and water treatment products comprising point-of-entry water softeners, well water solutions, and whole-home water filtration products, on-the-go filtration bottles, point-of-use carbon, and reverse osmosis products for residences, restaurants, hotels, and offices.